Coral-Imaging/coral_spawn_counter/README.md

 - `conda activate cslics`
 - navigate to coral_spawn_counter folder
-- `pip instal -e .` installs as a python package locally so other modules can use this code
+- `pip install -e .` installs as a python package locally so other modules can use this code

 ## Operation